-The process involves submerging the circuit boards in a bath of molten tin/lead alloy and then removing excess solder using ‘air blades,’ which blow hot air through the plate surface.
+The process involves submerging the circuit boards in a molten tin/lead alloy bath and then removing excess solder using ‘air blades,’ which blow hot air through the plate surface.

-The HASL coating process will expose the PCB to temperatures up to 265 ° C; this is good as it will identify any potential delamination problems long before expensive components are connected to the board.
+The HASL coating process will expose the PCB to temperatures up to 265 ° C; this will identify any potential delamination problems long before connecting any expensive components to the board.

 HASL PCB Finish Advantages